mui/material-ui/docs/pages/blog/first-look-at-joy.md

 - [CodeSandbox](https://codesandbox.io/s/dclgbp?file=/App.tsx)

 We hope will get as excited as we are.
-Joy UI is just getting started, so stay tuned for more news about it in the near future!
+Joy UI is just getting started－stay tuned for more news about it in the near future!

 Happy developing! 👩‍💻